CCSU-CS417-505-F18/DesignPatternsF18CourseInfo/Syllabus-417.md

  Please read it carefully.

-**Students with disabilities**: Please contact me privately to discuss your specific needs if you believe you need course accommodations based on the impact of a disability, medical condition, or if you have emergency medical information to share.
-I will need a copy of the accommodation letter from Student Disability Services in order to arrange your class accommodations.
-Contact Student Disability Services, Willard Hall, 101-04 if you are not already registered with them.
-Student Disability Services maintains the confidential documentation of your disability and assists you in coordinating reasonable accommodations with your faculty.
+ **Students with disabilities**: Central Connecticut State University provides reasonable accommodations in accordance with the Americans with Disabilities Act and Section 504 of the Rehabilitation Act for students with documented disabilities on an individualized basis.
+If you are a student with a documented disability, and would like to request academic accommodations, you are encouraged to contact Student Disability Services (SDS) at 860-832-1952, or email disabilityservices@ccsu.edu .
+Please visit the SDS website at http://www.ccsu.edu/sds/ to download an Intake form and documentation requirements.
+Once approved, SDS suggests that students discuss their approved accommodations with their professors, as well as any other additional medical emergency needs.
+Temporary impairments may also qualify for accommodations.
+Please note that accommodations are not retroactive and must be requested each semester.

  **Statement on Discrimination and Harassment**: Central Connecticut State University strives to maintain our campus as a place of work and study for faculty, staff, and students that is free of all forms of prohibited discrimination and harassment based upon age; ancestry, color; gender identity and expression; intellectual disability; learning disability; mental disorder; physical disability; marital status, national origin; race; religious creed; sex, (including pregnancy, transgender status, sexual harassment and sexual assault); sexual orientation; or any other status protected by federal or state laws.
-Any student who has concerns about should contact the Office of Diversity and Equity (ODE) at 860-832-1652, Student Affairs at 860-832-1601, or his/her faculty member.
+Any student who has concerns should contact the Office of Diversity and Equity (ODE) at 860‐832‐1652, Student Affairs at 860‐832‐1601, or his/her faculty member.
 The ODE is located on the main floor of Davidson Hall, room 102.

  **Sexual Misconduct, Intimate Partner Violence and Stalking** Central Connecticut State University (CCSU) will not tolerate sexual misconduct against students, staff, faculty, or visitors in any form, including but not limited to: sexual assault, sexual exploitation, sexual harassment or stalking, as defined in CCSU policies.
-For additional information, please consult the CCSU policies at  http://www.ccsu.edu/diversity/policies/misconductProcedures.html.
-All faculty members and staff have a duty to report incidents of sexual harassment including sexual violence to Rosa Rodríguez, Title IX Officer, Office of Diversity and Equity, Davidson Hall, 102.
-To file a report contact: Diversity and Equity (860-832-1652); Student Affairs (860-832-1601); Student Conduct (860-832-1667) or the University Police (860-832-2375).
-For support and advocacy contact: Student Wellness Services at 860-832-1945 (confidential), the Women’s Center at 860-832-1655, the local YWCA’s Sexual Assault Crisis Services Hotline at 860-223-1787 (confidential) and Prudence Crandall Center for Domestic Violence (confidential) at 888-774-2900 (24-hour hotline).
+For additional information, please consult the CCSU policy at http://www.ccsu.edu/diversity/policies/BORSexualMisconductFeb2015.pdf.
+All faculty members and staff have a duty to report incidents of sexual harassment including sexual misconduct, intimate partner violence and stalking to Rosa Rodríguez, Title IX Officer, Office of Diversity and Equity, Davidson Hall, 102.
+To file a report contact: Diversity and Equity (860‐832‐1652), Student Conduct (860‐832‐1667) or Student Affairs (860‐832‐1601).
+For criminal complaints, contact the University Police (860‐832‐2375).
+For support and advocacy contact:  Office of Victim Advocacy at 860‐832‐3795 or sarahdodd@ccsu.edu; Student Wellness Services at 860‐832‐1945 (confidential); Women’s Center at 860‐832‐1655; the local YWCA’s Sexual Assault Crisis Services Hotline at 860‐223‐1787 (confidential) and Prudence Crandall Center for Domestic Violence (confidential) at 888‐774‐2900 (24‐hour hotline).

 **How to succeed in CS 417**: